YouChooseIt/Hephaestus/README.md

 * **Exploit**:
     + FastPortals: Instantly travel through portals.
-    + Slot9: Automatically switch to the correct item in the hot-bar.
+    + Slot9: Infinite durability exploit, switches to slot 9 (the top left inventory slot).
+    + XCarry: Allows you to store items in your crafting slots.

 * **Misc**: